Hotel Carter

 The Hotel Carter is a defunct hotel at 250 West 43rd Street, near Times Square, in the Midtown Manhattan neighborhood of New York City, New York, U.S. Opened in June 1930 as the Dixie Hotel, the 25-story structure originally extended from 43rd Street to 42nd Street, although the wing abutting 42nd Street has since been demolished.
 The hotel originally contained a bus terminal at its ground level, which was closed in 1957, as well as a bar and restaurant immediately above it.
 The upper stories originally contained 1,000 rooms but were later downsized to 700 rooms.

 The hotel was developed by the Uris Buildings Corporation, which announced plans for the site in September 1928.
 The Bowery Savings Bank foreclosed on the hotel in 1931 and acquired it in March 1932, operating it for the next decade.
 In 1942, the Dixie became part of the Carter Hotels chain, which rehabilitated the hotel several times.
 The hotel was renamed the Carter in October 1976 in an attempt to rehabilitate its image.
 Businessman Tran Dinh Truong operated the Carter from 1977 until his death in 2012, after which GF Management took over.
 The Carter was sold to Joseph Chetrit in 2015.
 He closed the hotel, with plans to renovate it.
 As of 2025, it remains vacant.

 While in operation, the Hotel Carter gained a negative reputation due to the crimes that occurred there, as well as its general uncleanliness.
 At least four murders occurred in the hotel.
-In addition, the Hotel Carter was cited as being among America's dirtiest hotels for several years in the late 2000s and early 2010s.
+In addition, the Hotel Carter was cited as being America's "dirtiest hotel" and a place of squalor and crime.